 - Once stuff compiles in the (

-Fake.sln) solution the remaining changes to make the netcore project compile are usually straightforward (you basically only need to fix project references or add framework nuget packages if needed).
+Fake.sln) solution you are usually good to go.
 Let us know if you struggle at this point (in the PR or a new issue).

 - Add the info about the new module to the

 build.fsx.
 From this point on the build script will let you know if anything is missing.
 Again, if you have problems let us know.